 Teens (over 12)

-The Double Suite with 2 bedrooms is good for older children but not toddlers because of the spiral staircase.
+The Duplex Suite with two bedrooms is good for older children but not toddlers because of the spiral staircase.
 All suites can hold at least one extra bed or baby cot.

 Remember baby and child equipment may be limited or need pre-booking

 For more family-friendly places, see our Kids Collection

 Hotel La Fuente de la Higuera is near Ronda in Andalucia, southern Spain.
 It's about 90 minutes from Seville and 2 hours from Granada and Cordoba.